Telehealth Now available

 Sever’s Disease is a growth-related condition seen most commonly in children aged 5 – 11 years old, and a common cause of heel pain.
 The pain often increases with activity and some children will even experience pain undergoing regular activities, such as walking.

 Sever’s Disease is usually relieved by rest.
 The condition is due to the pulling of the Achilles and calf muscle at its attachment to the growth plate of the calcaneus (heel bone) as the legs grow and elongate, resulting in inflammation and pain.

 Treatment of Sever’s Disease often includes heel raises, exercises, orthotics and photobiomodulation (low-level laser) .
 However, it is a self-limiting condition, as the growth plate eventually ossifies.

 Nerve pain causes extreme sensations (often sharp shooting, or burning pain) and is often due to trauma or damage to a nerve.
 Usually occurring after surgery, injury or/and tight footwear .
-In the past, treatment options have been limited to strong painkillers that can often have unwanted side effects.
+In the past, treatment options have been limited to strong pain medication that can often have unwanted side effects.

-Photobiomodulation can similarly reduce inflammation and pain from damaged nerves.
+Photobiomodulation can reduce inflammation and pain and help heal damaged nerves.
 This can also help reduce pain from peripheral neuropathies, as seen in diabetic neuropathy.